semantic-flow/sflo/documentation/task.2025-11-27-createNode.md

      * Metadata content for v1 must include at least:

-       * A minimal node description stub (node IRI, type placeholder).
+       * A minimal knop description stub (knop IRI, type placeholder).
-       * Rights/licensing if present in `provenanceInput` (at dataset or node level).
+       * Rights/licensing if present in `provenanceInput` (at dataset or knop level).
-       * A placeholder or minimal structure for the NodeCreation Activity and provenance model (no need to fully flesh out DelegationChain yet, but leave room).
+       * A placeholder or minimal structure for the KnopCreation Activity and provenance model (no need to fully flesh out DelegationChain yet, but leave room).

   3. **Optional flows**